learn-co-students/nyc04-seng-ft-120720/31-git/README.md

 2. Understand the differences between Git and GitHub
 3. Fork or clone repositories
 4. Create a repository
-    - starting from GitHub
-    - starting from the command line
 5. Use at least 12 commands
     - `git init`
     - `git clone`